ssciwr/mease-hpc-setup/docs/index.md

   - This stops the job running on HPC, otherwise it will keep running there for the entire allocated time.
 - On your ssh connection to the cluster, you can see all of your current jobs (queued and running) with `squeue`
   - If you have any jobs queued or running that you won't use any more, you can cancel them with `scancel JOBID`, where `JOBID` is the number displayed by `squeue`
+- If you are stuck in the queue waiting for your job to start, consider reducing your requirements
+  - The RAM, CPU & GPU for each type of node are listed [here](https://wiki.bwhpc.de/e/BwForCluster_MLS%26WISO_Production_Hardware#CPU_Nodes)
+  - The actual RAM available is a little bit less than the listed values
+  - You can see a list of idle nodes (but unfortunately not which specific GPU types are idle) with `sinfo_t_idle`

 ## Interactive command-line use